What is a SOC?

 - Security Architect: Designs the security system and its processes, and integrates various technological and human components

 - Compliance Auditor: Oversees the organization’s adherence to internal and external rules and regulations

-The SOC maintains an increasingly complex purview, managing all aspects of the organization’s digital security.
-For many organizations, creating and maintaining an effective SOC can be challenging.
+The SOC maintains an increasingly complex purview, managing all aspects of the organization’s cyber security.
+For many organizations, creating and maintaining an effective security operations center can be challenging.
 Common issues include the following:

 The most common challenge facing many organizations is the sheer volume of security alerts, many of which require the use of both advanced systems and human oversight to properly categorize, prioritize and remediate.
 With a large number of alerts, some threats can be miscategorized or insufficiently addressed.
 This underscores the need for advanced monitoring tools and automation capabilities, as well the need for a team of highly skilled professionals.